cici-xingyu-zheng/rich-regime-geometry/README.md

 -  `output_scale = 0.1` hasn't been been fed into the pipeline for capacity measure; will do that soon as local or cluster finish; should be local
 - create the wrong folder; now capacity measure results is in `~/output/capacity_measures` and will move them over
 - for outputs now let's start using output relative to the script's dir, so that it's not dependent on where we run things.
-- Jacobian running and should be done very quickly
+- Jacobian running and should be done very quickly [done]
+- Kernel distance matricies added -- which we we can use implace of the SVD spectrum
+- Implemented CKA -- need proofread and everything
+    -- but does not look too related to our statement about grokking

+### 09/13/24
+One question that I have is are there some pattern in the performances before and after grok?
+Does the network do certain classification well and suck at others?
+Can we check that?

+- first will clean up
+- moved MNIST code here and finish the kernel measures
+- prep for meetings

 **TO-DO:**
 1. move over other measures:
-    1. input and weight jacobian svds, kernel distance
     2. out of distribution generalization
-2. implement CKA
-3. need to remove some activation as well; locally they take up 50+ G... but also need to figure out how much capacity measurement we need to re-run
+2. do some plotting
 4. move the MNIST example here, make the format conform
 5. code to reproduce the example networks
 6. weight norm over checkpoints (maybe)

+## Figure planning

+Fig. 3. use the updated n= 1000 example or n= 2000 with weight decay FIg. 4. output scaling 0.5, 0.001

 ## Appendix planning

-1. all 3 types, 3 examples each
+1. all 3 types, 3 examples each for transition from no-grok to grok
-2. variability
+2. variability -- recipy is not clean
-3. training example capacity and test example capacity
+3. training set capacity and test set capacity -- follows well